grapemoli/grapemoli/README.md

 # Introduction
 👋 Hi, I’m @grapemoli, a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

+While I do have a reference for C++ and Python, I am confident that I understand the essence of programming in any language: the algorithm.
+With Google, testing around, and more Google, I believe that any language can be easily learned.

 Relevant courses that I took are Data Structures and a myriad of math classes (Multivariate Calculus, Linear Algebra, Statistics).
 Upcoming relevant courses this spring are Software Engineering courses and Database/Data Systems courses.

 You can also view the projects at the following webpage: **grapemoli.github.io**